piewhat/fedora-coreos-bcachefs/README.md

 an official digest over this one and silently drop the bcachefs layer.
 **Zincati is therefore masked in this image.**

-Updates are handled by bootc's own `bootc-fetch-apply-updates.timer` (enabled in this image), which checks the registry for a new image digest, stages it, and reboots only when an update was actually pulled.
-A shipped drop-in constrains it to a nightly window: daily at ~04:00 with up to 30 minutes of randomized delay, instead of bootc's default every-8-hours cadence.
+Updates are handled by a bundled systemd timer that runs `rpm-ostree upgrade --reboot` daily at ~04:00 (with up to 30 minutes of randomized delay).
+Layered packages are reapplied on every update.
+Adjust the schedule or behavior — these edits live in `/etc` and persist across

-Adjust the schedule or behavior on a host — these edits live in `/etc`, win over the image's drop-in, and persist across updates:
+updates:

 ```
-sudo systemctl edit bootc-fetch-apply-updates.timer
+sudo systemctl edit rpm-ostreed-oci-update.timer
-sudo systemctl edit bootc-fetch-apply-updates.service
+sudo systemctl edit rpm-ostreed-oci-update.service
 ```

 To opt out of automatic updates entirely:

 ```
-sudo systemctl disable --now bootc-fetch-apply-updates.timer
+sudo systemctl disable --now rpm-ostreed-oci-update.timer
 ```

-and update manually with `sudo bootc upgrade --apply` whenever you choose.
+and update manually with `sudo rpm-ostree upgrade` whenever you choose.

 ---